A Cost-Minimizing Algorithm for School Choice: A cost-minimizing school choice mechanism

-The preference profile ${\bf P}$ has rank $2$, and moreover is rank-2-compatible as it is possible to assign everyone to their first or second choice schools.
-However, the Hungarian algorithm selects

-where $i_{5}$ receives her third choice.
-Since our profile was rank-$2$ compatible, we see that the Index-Based Hungarian Mechanism is not rank-compatible.
-Furthermore, with the given priority structure ${\bf \Pi}$, this outcome is unstable as $i_2$ is violating the priority of $i_5$ for $s_2$. \end{proof}
+Unfortunately it turns out that there exist preference profiles in which one can strategize under incomplete information in $\mathcal{HM}_i$.
+Thus our mechanism is not necessarily strategyproof under incomplete information.
+Thus $\mathcal{HM}_i$ is Pareto efficient and minimizes the preference index, but it is NOT strategyproof, even with the assumption of incomplete information.
+(In the full paper we offer possible ways to make up for this weakness.)
+It is also obviously not stable.

-We observed earlier that the SOSM outcome is the minimum preference index stable matching (Lemma \ref{L:UniqueStableMin}).
+We observed earlier that the SOSM outcome is the minimum preference index stable matching.
 Thus in our framework, we can identify the SOSM outcome as the solution to the school choice problem that minimizes the preference index subject to the constraint of stability.
-In this context, the $\mathcal{HM}_i$ outcome is the solution to the school choice problem that minimizes the preference index with no constraint.
-Then, one might ask if making everyone best off relative to each other is ``worth" potentially high numbers of priority violations.
+Viewed this way, the $\mathcal{HM}_i$ outcome is the solution to the school choice problem that minimizes the preference index with no constraint.
+Then, one may ask if making everyone best off relative to each other is ``worth" potentially high numbers of priority violations.
 The cost of inefficiency imposed by stability has been studied extensively in the literature, but the cost of instability imposed by efficiency has been modeled and studied much less often (but also see \cite{Ta02} for a discussion of a similar trade-off between efficiency and equity).

-We can offer a remedy to those who would prefer fewer priority violations to more and who are willing to sacrifice some efficiency.
+We can offer a remedy to those who prefer fewer priority violations to more and who are willing to sacrifice some efficiency.
 With respect to the preference index, we showed that the $\mathcal{HM}_i$ outcome is optimal.
 However, determining the ``next best matching" with respect to the preference index is paramount for a district wishing to minimize priority violations.
-We can do so by listing assignments in order of increasing preference index using a method of \cite{Mu68}.
+We can do so by listing assignments in order of increasing preference index (cf.\ \cite{Mu68}).
 Because the SOSM outcome is the lowest preference index stable matching, it will be the first stable matching found in this list.